 Favourite cheap eats: Viva Las Arepas

-Located at the tail end of the strip, near the Stratosphere, this is a diner style Colombian kitchen menu with quick and delicious food.
-Arepas are filled bursting out of the seams and they have a great home-made juice selection.
+Located at the tail end of the strip, near the Stratosphere, this is a diner-style Colombian kitchen menu.
+All of the food is quick, delicious, and very filling.
+Arepas are filled bursting out of the seams and they have a great homemade juice selection.

 Favourite bar: The Dorsey in the Venetian hotel

-Dark place with a great atmosphere, an intimate library corner with a fireplace, Champaign by the glass, and a great DJ to keep the party going.
+A dark place with a great atmosphere, an intimate library corner with a fireplace, Champaign by the glass, and a great DJ to keep the party going.
 Like with most bars people come in packs, bars go from full to empty in a moment and then get promptly filled again by another set of people exploring the strip in packs.
-Naturally, Vegas is a great place for people watching.
+Naturally, Vegas is a great place for people-watching.

 The stay: SAHARA Las Vegas*

-Recently renovated hotel spread across multiple towers with a ground level casino (off course).
-Each tower has a different decor theme, we stayed in the Alexandria so it was very intense greek with a stretched couch, spacious bathroom, and a secret door into the shower from the room.
-The hotel itself is smaller than the massive complexes and doesn’t have it’s own mall which I quite liked because it was much easier to navigate it, especially after getting lost in the Venetian.
+Recently renovated hotel spread across multiple towers with a ground-level casino (of course).
+Each tower has a different decor theme, we stayed in Alexandria so it was very intense greek with a stretched couch, spacious bathroom, and a secret door into the shower from the room.
+The hotel* itself is smaller than the massive complexes and doesn’t have its own mall which I quite liked because it was much easier to navigate it, especially after getting lost in the Venetian.
 There are a few restaurants and lounges on the ground level, a 24-hour diner, and a spa with a sauna.
-The sauna was a bit of a let down but the massage service was just what the doctor ordered after a late night out.
+The sauna was a bit of a letdown but the massage service was just what the doctor ordered after a late night out.